johntremblay/ift-6756_RL_project/README.md

-# ift-6756_RL_project
+# IFT 6756 - Game theory and Machine learning course's project
-Repository for a course's project: IFT 6756 - Game Theory and Machine Learning at UdeM
+This repository is for Game theory's course project.
+Our goal is to implement the Alpha Zero algorithm in order to play Santorini (full information) and Stratego (missing information) games.